 Update, this post is about 3-years old but HP hasn’t updated their Microserver to support a newer generation of processors since then, I’ve moved to a Supermicro Mini Tower with a X10SDV Motherboard.

 Installing the Xeon E3-1230 V2 in the Microserver

 The obvious option is the Xeon E3-1220L V2 at 17W but it’s expensive and hard to find, and only has 2 cores.

-I already have a Xeon E3-1230 V2 (69W), and for most people this is a better option because it’s readily available and affordable (currently $234 at Amazon).
+I already have a Xeon E3-1230 V2 (69W), and for most people this is a better option because it’s readily available and affordable.
 I figure worse case I could disable two of the four cores to bring it down to 35W.